Camrese (ethinyl estradiol 0.01 mg) Dailymed

 If you are switching from another birth control method:

-If you have been using a different hormonal method of birth control (such as a different pill, the “patch,” or the “vaginal ring”), you need to use another method of birth control (such as condoms or spermicides) each time you have sex after stopping your old method of birth control until you have taken CAMRESE for 7 days.
+If you have been using a different hormonal method of birth control (such as a different pill, the “patch,” or the “vaginal ring”), you need to use another method of birth control (such as condoms or spermicide) each time you have sex after stopping your old method of birth control until you have taken CAMRESE for 7 days.

 When to start CAMRESE